davidgoy/reflect/README.md

 <br>

-### How to customise the look and feel of your Reflect site
+### How to further customise the design of your Reflect site

 The *Default* theme has a few properties which you can change via its settings page.